brentlintner/linus/TRACKER.md

 ## Epics

-* Make stable regardless of file size and output length
+* (DONE) Make stable regardless of file size and output length
-* Make stable in terms of runnable code generation and context awareness
+* Make stable in terms of output limit code generation and context awareness
-* Does having more succinct, highly cohesive, short method code help the AI's context awareness?
-* Have a test suite
+* Have a full coverage test suite

 ## Backlog

-* If the -f flag is not used, add a note to the prompt so that AI will use snippets only.
+* Pre-OSS
+    * Files in the conversation history get auto stripped out
     * Add a flag to explicitly disable or enable terminal log support

-* Context IDEA:
-    * Include LSP based information in the prompt, such as function signatures, class definitions, and mention in comments that files they are from?
-    * Any other metadata that can help the LLM understand the context better? (aside from picking files or parts of a file based on vector database)
-    * Maybe last edited, last modified, and other metadata that can help the LLM understand the context better?
-    * Meh on commit history...

-* Focusing model experience
-    * (DONE) Turn down temperature
-    * (DONE) Tweak prompt to be more focused and concise (updated flow considering recency, guidance and primacy)
-    * Considering only showing the last tmux command (i.e. everything after 2nd last "^\$$")
+    * Fill in the other test shells
+    * .lin.md file support
+    * Needed?
+Ensure files in the initial file references section are back to back (no newline between parts, like llm does)

 * Tests
     * Integration tests for client injectiong (parsing mainly)